-Course Crs Title Pre-Req.
-Course Description NSG 100 4 Introduction to Nursing Concepts Acceptance to the Nursing Program, BIO 141 (or BIO 231 or NAS 161), ENG 111, LBR 105, NUR 135, PSY 230, SDV 100 Introduces concepts of nursing practice and conceptual learning.
+Nursi Crs Title Pre-Req.
+Course Description ng (NSG) course details : Course NSG 100 4 Introduction to Nursing Concepts Acceptance to the Nursing Program, BIO 141 (or BIO 231 or NAS 161), ENG 111, LBR 105 (or ITE 119), NUR 135, PSY 230 (or PSY 231 and 232), SDV 101(or SDV 100) Introduces concepts of nursing practice and conceptual learning.
 Focuses on basic nursing concepts with an emphasis on safe nursing practice and the development of the nursing process.
 Provides supervised learning experiences in college nursing laboratories, clinical/community settings, and/or simulated environments.
 Lecture 3 hours.
 Laboratory 3 hours.
 Total 6 hours per week.
-4 credits NSG 106 2 Competencies for Nursing Practice Acceptance to the Nursing Program, BIO 141 (or BIO 231 or NAS 161), ENG 111, LBR 105, NUR 135, PSY 230, SDV 100 Focuses on the application of concepts through clinical skill development.
+4 credits NSG 106 2 Competencies for Nursing Practice Acceptance to the Nursing Program, BIO 141 (or BIO 231 or NAS 161), ENG 111, LBR 105 (or ITE 119) NUR 135, PSY 230 (or PSY 231 and 232), SDV 101 (or SDV 100) Focuses on the application of concepts through clinical skill development.
 Emphasizes the use of clinical judgment in skill acquisition.
 Includes principles of safety, evidence-based practice, informatics and math computational skills.
 Prepares students to demonstrate competency in specific skills and drug dosage calculation including the integration of skills in the care of clients in simulated settings.
 Provides supervised learning experiences in college nursing laboratories, clinical/community settings, and/or simulated environments.
 Lecture 0-1 hour.
 Laboratory 3-6 hours.
 Total 4-6 hours per week.
-2 credits NSG 130 1 Professional Nursing Concepts Acceptance to the Nursing Program, BIO 141 (or BIO 231 or NAS 161), ENG 111, LBR 105, NUR 135, PSY 230, SDV 100 Introduces the role of the professional nurse and fundamental concepts in professional development.
+2 credits NSG 130 1 Professional Nursing Concepts Acceptance to the Nursing Program, BIO 141 (or BIO 231 or NAS 161), ENG 111, LBR 105 (or ITE 119), NUR 135, PSY 230 (or PSY 231 and 232), SDV 101 (SDV 100) Introduces the role of the professional nurse and fundamental concepts in professional development.
 Focuses on professional identity, legal/ethical issues and contemporary trends in professional nursing.
 Lecture 1 hour.
 Total 1 hour per week.
 1 credit